-The Mideast center, in conjunction with the Duke-UNC Consortium for Middle East Studies, welcomes proposals from UNC units and organizations seeking support for projects that increase awareness of the history and culture of the Middle East and Muslim civilizations.
+The Center for Middle East and Islamic Studies, in conjunction with the Duke-UNC Consortium for Middle East Studies, welcomes proposals from UNC units and organizations seeking support for projects that increase awareness of the history and cultures of the Middle East and Muslim civilizations.

 Funding for projects that meet this goal will not normally exceed $200, and the amount of support the Center offers should be matched by funds from at least one other unit on campus.
 To encourage interdisciplinary work, preference is given to proposals that involve more than one department or school.
 Also, we look favorably upon proposals that engage faculty, students, and staff, and we discourage using funds to purchase food.
 Projects must be organized by a person or unit affiliated with UNC.
 The Center for Middle East and Islamic Studies does not fund or sponsor events that are primarily political, or presentations by current ambassadors, politicians, or government officials (domestic or international).

 To apply for funding: Please fill out the Duke-UNC Consortium for Middle East Studies Funding Application in full and submit it via email to firstname.lastname@example.org.

 Omar ibn Said Initiative

 Application: Omar ibn Said Initiative Funding Application

 As part of their commitment to investigate and overcome racism in all its forms, the Center for Middle East and Islamic Studies at the University of North Carolina at Chapel Hill, the Duke University Middle East Studies Center, the Duke Islamic Studies Center, and the Duke-UNC Consortium for Middle East Studies launched the Omar Ibn Said Initiative in June 2020 to support events and instructional activities on racism as it relates to Middle East and Islamic studies.